Solution Builder

 User Flows

-We created user flows to further break down the MVP tasks and outline steps users would walk through when performing actions like exploring offerings, adding items to the network design, and viewing the costs for those items.
+Created user flows to further break down the MVP tasks and outline steps users would walk through when performing actions like exploring offerings, adding items to the network design, and viewing the costs for those items.

 The user flows focused on the following 3 areas: